Jobs

 sudo chmod go-w . *.yaml

-• Replace $USER with the username that runs webchanges if different than the use you’re logged in when making the above changes, similarly with $(id -g -n) for the group.
+with the username that runs webchanges if different than the one you’re logged in when making the above changes, similarly with$(id -g -n)

 Required directives